Who We Are

 Ngan is a professional CFO with nearly 30 years experience in banking, finance and investment including CFO/CAO with JP Morgan Chase Bank N.A, Ho Chi Minh City Branch, Deputy CEO/CFO with Sacombank, a leading retail bank in Vietnam; CEO with Sacombank Leasing Company; Finance Advisory Director with PwC Consulting Vietnam, Investment Director with Temasek Holding Company and Senior Investment Officer with International Finance Corporation (IFC), the private sector arm of the World Bank.
 Ngan has successfully raised $150 mil tier 2 capital for a leading retail bank as well as $60 million loan for a leading renewable energy company in Vietnam.
 Ngan also provided advisory services to energy efficiency funding programs under World Bank’s sponsor.

 Kaden is a recent graduate of NSCC’s Business Program with a major in Marketing.
-Since graduating Kaden has worked closely within the Halifax music industry, marketing for many bands, specifically Atay & Jax.
+Since graduating Kaden has worked closely within the Halifax music industry, working with bands and artists to promote their creations.
 Kaden has also used his time since graduating to work freelance Marketing jobs within his childhood hometown of Lunenburg.
 Kaden is very excited to use his creativity, passion and work ethic to help build a strong network of sustainable municipalities within Canada.

 Zoë Cromwell graduated in 2019 from Dalhousie University with a Bachelor of Arts, Combined Honours in Environmental Sustainability and Society, and Theatre.
 She is passionate about removing barriers for vulnerable communities to access resources to improve quality of life and, ultimately, create an equitable, hopeful future for generations to come.
 She is thrilled to team up with SwitchPACE to help communities across Canada access renewable energy and decrease carbon emissions.